 Filament usage varied; it can be safely assumed that hobbyists use much less filament that a 3D-printing service business.
 Taking a median perspective, the majority of 3D printer users surveyed use ≤2 kg / month (24 kg annually).

 It was certainly notable that all respondents confirmed that 3D printing creates waste to some degree (no one answering 0%).
 6-19% was clearly the most popular answer.
-Taking a lower percentile average of 10%, we can aggregate this with 3D printer filament usage (kg) to calculate a 3D printing waste volume of 8 million kilograms (2020).

 Respondents were then asked to choose their biggest cause/s of 3D printing waste – Test prints, unwanted prototypes, support structures, failed prints, other.